naseer2426/leet-code-practice/README.md

 psa[j] - psa[i-1]
 ```

+## Substring that satisfies condition

+You can use this pattern where the condition can be checked for in 0(1) when you
+add or remove a character from the string.
+We solve this 2 pointer approach.
+Remember growing r grows the subsctring and growing l shrinks it.
+Deciding to
+grow a certain pointer will depend on if we want the longest substring or the
+smallest.

+### Largest substring

+You start off with l and r = 0,

+- keep growing r as long as condition is met, if not then
+- keep moving l ahead until the condition is met.

+Keep doing this and keep track of the highest r-l+1 where the condition is met

+### Shortest substring

+You start off with l and r = 0,

+- keep growing r as long as condition is not met, if condition is met then
+- keep growing l as long as condition is met

+Keep doing this and keep track of the lowest r-l+1 where the condition is met

 ## 2 Pointers

 Sometimes some sub array problems can be solved with this, where we scan the